 That devotion has not wavered.
 After he turned away from his wife and children that day in 2013, Yahya added a new and unlikely chapter to the Georgelas military tradition.
 For several months, he trained as a soldier as part of an Islamic State–aligned group near Aleppo.
 He saw battle there, and during combat in April 2014, a mortar blast sent shrapnel into his back, nearly severing his spine.

+His injuries left him temporarily unable to walk—disabled again, 20 years after his first leg injury.
+But he was content and proud.
+A fellow jihadist posted a photograph of a grinning, bespectacled Yahya on Facebook, with the caption “American muhajir injured in reef halab [the outskirts of Aleppo] by mortar shrapnel Alhamdulillah improving and cant wait to get back on his feet.”
+During that period he took up with a new wife, a Syrian, and had a daughter with her about a year after Tania’s departure, and another some time later.
 Throughout his convalescence, he continued to tweet and write aggressively in favor of isis, though he was not yet in isis territory.
 His website, still obscure, attracted more followers, though it remained a highbrow product, too scholarly for the masses.
 It was around this time that he began pestering isis’s leaders—particularly Adnani—to declare a caliphate.
 When the declaration happened, in June 2014, Yahya was living near Aleppo, about 100 miles from Raqqah, the Islamic State’s capital.
 “This is the moment I have been waiting [for] for years,” he wrote.
-He immediately committed to immigrating to Raqqah.
+He immediately committed to moving to Raqqah.

 His plans were thwarted for a time after the Free Syrian Army captured him.
 He was eventually released, and silently vowed to return to behead his captors.
 For a brief while he feigned cooperation with the group.
 But in mid-2015, he made his way to the caliphate’s capital.
 His shattered back would have earned him exemption from frontline military duty—but isis’s leadership by then recognized that his talents were best put to use not as a grunt but as a scholar and spokesman.